 Day 4: Peter Island – Cooper Island (4 nm)

-After a good breakfast, you will navigate to Cooper Island, where a session of snorkelling and turtles watching at Cistern Point.
-It will leave you ready to relax in its beautiful sandy beaches and charming beach clubs.
+After a good breakfast, navigate to Cooper Island, where a session of snorkelling and turtles watching at Cistern Point is waiting for you.
+Then, relax in its beautiful sandy beaches and charming beach clubs.
 Cooper Island Beach Club is the most famous.
 It is an ashore resort offering a restaurant, a boutique, a rum and coffee bar.
 You can anchor in its protected Manchioneel Bay where you will be spoilt for choice of many water sports you can practice.

 Day 5: Cooper Island – Virgin Gorda (8 nm)

-Sailing to The Baths at Virgin Gorda, you will have to plan to spend the morning at the wonderful Bath National Park.
+Wake up early and sail to The Baths at Virgin Gorda!
+It’s better to consider to spend the whole morning at the wonderful Bath National Park.
 It showcases a wide variety of exotic plants and mahogany trees.
 From the observation tower, you will have a spectacular view of the neighbouring islands.* Head to Devil’s Bay and have a walk in the shallow waters surrounded by the famous giant rocks.
 Before departing, overnight at a mooring of Leverick Bay Resort and Marina.
-Here you can do provisioning and have lunch or dinner in its restaurant.
+Here you can do some provisioning and have lunch or dinner in its restaurant.

 Day 6: Virgin Gorda – Jost Van Dyke (19 nm)